emb-riscv/specs-markdown/improvements-upon-privileged.md

 function calls a regular C function then it needs to save all the volatile registers first.

-Well, yes, as argumented before, for very simple applications it is possible to imagine interrupt handlers incrementing a variable and returning, but this is rare, by far the biggest majority of interrupt
+Well, yes, as argued before, for very simple applications it is possible to imagine interrupt handlers incrementing a variable and returning, but this is rare, by far the biggest majority of interrupt